-- (a) Anticipated level of plant establishment from submitted plant material; - (b) Quantity of submitted plant material to be used for reference samples; - (c) Rate of deterioration during storage in store.
+- (a) Anticipated level of plant establishment, from submitted plant material, for field trials or other growing tests;60 - (b) Quantity of submitted plant material to be used for non-growing tests (e.g. erucic acid test for Rape seed); ^{oo} - (c) Quantity of submitted plant material to be used for quality checks on the submitted plant material (e.g. germination tests for seed); ^{oo} - (d) Quantity of submitted plant material to be used for reference samples; - (e) Rate of deterioration during storage in store.